If you’re looking for tips on how to remove semi-permanent hair dye from your locks (without damaging them), then keep reading!

 What is the hardest hair color to remove?

-While many factors come into play when trying to figure out which hair color is the most challenging to remove, the general consensus among industry professionals is that red and black hair shades are among the toughest.
+The general consensus among industry professionals is that red and black hair dyes are among the toughest to remove.

 But don’t worry, if you’re looking to go from jet black or fire engine red to platinum blonde, a skilled stylist can help make that transition as smooth as possible with the right products and techniques.